-Indiana University’s Kelley School of Business was founded in 1920, and they offered their first MBA in 1947.
+Indiana University’s Kelley School of Business was founded in 1920, and it offered its first MBA in 1947.
 Since then, they have provided students with a program that’s consistently ranked among the top business schools nationally and internationally.
 The value of a Kelley MBA extends beyond a student’s two years on campus, they will not only receive the dedicated professional development during the program but will have access to Kelley’s network of alumni, which is more than 100,000 strong and is the world’s largest business alumni network.
-Kelley was ranked as 1st in best professors, 7th family friendly school and 10th in best campus environment in 2016 by the Princeton Review.
+Kelley was ranked as 1st in best professors, 7th family-friendly school, and 10th in best campus environment in 2016 by the Princeton Review.

 - Tuition (Out-of-state): $44,460

 - Full-Time Enrollment: 372

 - Percentage of Graduates Employed Three Months After Graduation: 89.1%

 U.S. News & World Report ranks ASU #1 on its “Most Innovative Schools” list, this ranking was based on ASU’s curriculum, faculty, students, campus life, technology, and facilities.
 ASU is well-known for its small, personalized classes and a high return on investment for tuition, allowing students to not only obtain a high-quality education but to be able to turn around and utilize their high-quality education to obtain a high-paying career.
 ASU also has close ties with Shanghai, in an effort to accelerate China’s pace of global integration and to provide students that make it into the program a better understanding of global business practices and economics.